bhgv/lua.gcode.sender/README.md

 ```sh
 $ ./bld.sh
 ```
-current it tested only on linux-arm (raspberry pi like board)
+current it tested on linux-arm (lubuntu, raspberry pi like board) and linux-x86 (xubuntu, ibm thinkpad x31)

 How to execute
 -------